 Response: Quite often, the ratio of tree replantation was more than one for one.
 Consideration was being given to the plantation of 6000 trees in Hope Wood.
-The winter season every year was when plantation took place as it was more successful than other times of year.
+There was a season every year in which plantation was more successful than other times of year.

 Comment: There was a lot contained within the report that positively impacted children.
-The activities ran in the park were fantastic and not too expensive to result in prohibited attendance, and still generated income.
+The activities ran in the park were fantastic and not too expensive that it prohibited attendance but still generated income.

-Question: Allotments helped people to remain active, particularly older individuals, and there were links to the encouragement of healthy living.
+Question: Allotments helped people to remain active, particularly older individuals and there were links to the encouragement of healthy living.
 Was it possible for joint allotment tenancies?

 Response: Some plots were larger than others.
-Joint tenancies were permitted in certain circumstances however joint tenancy applications were closely controlled to prevent waiting lists being by-passed.
+Joint tenancies were permitted in certain circumstances however joint tenancies applications were closely controlled to prevent by-passing of waiting lists.